Re-examining Bogoliubov's theory of an interacting Bose gas: Exact numerical diagonalization of the single-mode Hamiltonian

 \section{Exact numerical diagonalization of the single-mode Hamiltonian $\hat{H}_{\bf k}$}

 Having discussed a number-conserving variational approach to the single-mode Hamiltonian $\hat{H}_{\bf k}$ of Eq. (\ref{Eq:defHk}), we now proceed to perform an exact numerical diagonalization of this Hamiltonian.
 Such a numerical treatment, which to the best of the author's knowledge has not been attempted before, will allow us to assess the validity of the variational treatment of the previous Section, and possibly point to areas where the variational approach may need improvement.
 We shall again use the complete basis $|n\rangle \equiv |N-2n,n,n\rangle$ formed by states with $(N-2n)$ bosons in the ${\bf k}={\bf 0}$ state, and $n$ bosons in each of the states ${\bf k}$ and $-{\bf k}$.
 Since $n$ can only take values between $0$ and $N/2$, the basis $\{|n\rangle\}$ has $(1+N/2)$ kets, and hence diagonalizing $\hat{H}_{\bf k}$ requires the diagonalization of an $(1+N/2)\times(1+N/2)$ matrix.
-For a system of 1000 bosons, this would be a $501\times 501$ matrix, which is not very large given nowadays computing capabilities.
+For a system of 1000 bosons, this would be a $501\times 501$ matrix, which is not a prohibitively large matrix size to diagonalize numerically given the capabilities of modern day computers.